muratartan/muratartan/README.md

-- 🌱 a Rust developer and blockchain enthusiast
+- 🌱 A Rust developer and blockchain enthusiast
-- 🌱 writing smart contracts using Rust
+- 🌱 Writing smart contracts using Rust
-- 🌱 highly interested in Zero-Knowledge technology
+- 🌱 Highly interested in Zero-Knowledge technology